———– Office Copiers / Printer, Buying Advice ———–

 Commercial office copiers come equipped with a wireless LAN interface – either the 802.11b wireless LAN standard, or if you prefer, a Bluetooth wireless board.
-On some newer copy machines Wi-Fi is offered as an add-on or a separate universal device.
-Ask you dealer if a you might benefit from a separate parallel and universal serial bus (USB) interface so you can connect laptops or other business storage products and electronic devices.
+On some newer copy machines, Wi-Fi is offered as an add-on or a separate universal device.
+Ask your dealer if you might benefit from a separate parallel and universal serial bus (USB) interface so you can connect laptops or other business storage products and electronic devices.

 Leasing a Commercial Copier Can Be a Smart Choice

 Because commercial copiers are extremely expensive to buy and maintain, many business owners choose to lease a copier from a reputable copier leasing service.
 This may be a good option for smaller businesses that don’t have as much capital to invest in purchasing an expensive commercial copier outright.